Stuart Stevens Is the Biggest GOP Defector Yet—and Very Different From His Pals in the Lincoln Project | Washingtonian (DC)

 While the Lincoln Project argues that Trump is perverting the Republican Party, Stevens doesn’t think Trump has perverted anything: Trump is the Republican Party, Stevens believes, and the Republican Party is Trump.
 He thinks that there is no reclaiming his former party—and thus no inspiring appeals for better angels left to bother with.
 Reflecting on a four-decade career in American politics, Stevens has become convinced that Trump was not an aberrant zigzag.
 He was fate.
 “I saw a lot of this stuff, but I just chose to believe that this kind of dark side was the recessive gene, not the dominant one,” he says.
 “I was wrong.”

-Recently, Stevens has indexed this argument in a new memoir-cum-confession, with a title that accurately conveys its morose cargo: It Was All a Lie.
+Stevens has indexed this argument in a new memoir-cum-confession, out this month, with a title that accurately conveys its morose contents: It Was All a Lie.

-The book is unlike anything published in the Trump era: the opposite of the self-justifying-apparatchik genre that propelled his didactic forerunners (Anonymous, John Bolton and Cliff Sims) onto the bestseller list.
-Stevens isn’t out to convince readers of the soundness of Republican principles.
-He’s written a history of the modern GOP from an insider’s perspective, as well as something deeply personal.
-It bears less resemblance with any Trump tome, and more with Thomas De Quincey’s “Confessions of an English Opium-Eater”—a memoir launched by adulations of youth and conquest, before its descent into gothic horror and pitch-black nightmares that forces a reckoning on its exhausted author, who must take an accounting of a long, bleak life.
+As a memoir, It Was All a Lie is unlike anything published in the Trump era: a photo negative of the genre of self-justifying apparatchiks, which propelled writers like Cliff Sims, Anonymous and John Bolton onto the bestseller lists.
+Stevens isn’t out to convince readers of his heroism or the soundness of Republican principles.
+He’s written a history of the modern GOP from an insider’s perspective, as well as something deeply personal, often self-flagellating.
+It bears less resemblance with any Trump tome, and more with Thomas De Quincey’s “Confessions of an English Opium-Eater”—a memoir launched by adulations of youth and conquest, before its descent into gothic horror and pitch-black nightmares force a reckoning on its exhausted author, who must take an accounting of a long, bleak life.

 In this case, Stevens’ drug of choice was winning—something he was exceedingly good at—before he watched the party transform into something that repelled him.

 Stevens is disconsolate.
 “None of it meant anything…It was all a lie,” he writes—on page one.
-On page two: “It is a strange, melancholy feeling to turn sixty-five and realize that what you have spent a good portion of your life working for and toward was not only meritless but also destructive.”
+Page two: “It is a strange, melancholy feeling to turn sixty-five and realize that what you have spent a good portion of your life working for and toward was not only meritless but also destructive.”
 Then, on page three: “I refused to believe what Donald Trump proved about Republicans, about myself, could be true.”
 By page 4, you’re hoping someone will take Stevens’ shoelaces away.

 When I called Stevens, I found him alone in the woods of Stowe, Vermont, and seemingly dying to speak to someone.
 He called the book a work of “sadness and self-reflection,” something he was compelled to write.

-“I feel like I’m watching a friend drink themselves to death, and I don’t know what to do about it,” he said, as he described how it felt to watch the candidates he’d gotten elected suddenly capitulate to Trump.
+“I feel like I’m watching a friend drink themselves to death, and I don’t know what to do about it,” he said, as he described watching the candidates he’d gotten elected suddenly capitulate to Trump.
 His tone wasn’t the pedagogy of a teetotaler, but the profound guilt of the friend who supplied the bottle.
 “I was part of it!
 I was in the middle of it all,” he said, repeating a theme of his book.
 “I bear as much responsibility as anybody else.”

 The book is structured as a survey of the conservative values he thinks were betrayed, from free trade to foreign policy.
-In this sense, it’s a typical summary of Reagan conservatism.
+In that sense, it’s a typical summary of Reagan conservatism.
 But Stevens’ opening chapter gives pride of place to a topic rarely afforded much ink by conservative strategists: Race, which his chapter calls “the Original Republican Sin.”

-Whatever denial and self-deceit that culminated with Trump started here, Stevens says.
+Whatever denial and self-deceit that culminated with Trump begins here, Stevens argues.
 On his first campaign in 1978, he was taught how to divide and diminish the Black vote.
 His assessment of past Republican presidents is more or less unsparing, writing, “There is a direct line from the more genteel prejudice of Ronald Reagan to the white nationalism of Donald Trump.”
 He’s unsparing of himself, too, reflecting on how ads for Mitt Romney in 2012, which criticized the Obama administration’s welfare policy, should have triggered alarm bells.
 He calls the GOP “the de facto White Party of America.”

-In several respects, Stevens is the opposite of a country club Republican.
+In some respects, Stevens is the opposite of a country club Republican.
 He grew up near Jackson, Mississippi, raised by racially liberal parents who were active in the Civil Rights movement.
 While he was busy climbing the ranks of Republican politics, in his private life Stevens cut a reputation as a thrill-seeking bon vivant—traveling the globe to race competitively in ski marathons and bicycle races, sampling all the Michelin restaurants of Europe, and writing several travel books and TV scripts.
-One profile in 2012, examining his management of the Romney campaign, concluded that Stevens “doesn’t even regard matters of life and death as life-or-death,” much less campaigns—which he regards “as an exhilarating form of sport.”
+One profile in 2012, during his management of the Romney campaign, concluded that Stevens “doesn’t even regard matters of life and death as life-or-death,” much less campaigns—which he instead regards “as an exhilarating form of sport.”

 How the dauntless sportsman turned into a crestfallen mope is the subtext of Stevens’ memoir.
-It begins with Romney’s defeat.
+It largely begins with Romney’s defeat.
 That loss infamously prompted Republicans to write the so-called autopsy report: a dire warning that the GOP needed fundamental changes if it wished to remain competitive, which would require attracting a multi-racial and multi-generational coalition of voters.
-Beginning in 2015, however, Donald Trump began doing pretty much the exact opposite—prompting commentators to suggest that Trump had thereby proved the strategic worthlessness of the autopsy report.
+Beginning in 2015, however, Donald Trump began doing pretty much the exact opposite—prompting commentators to suggest that Trump had proved the worthlessness of the autopsy.
 Perhaps he had showed his shrewdness for victory, too, however cold-blooded, thus casting Romney as a feckless loser.

 But Stevens thinks the autopsy report has been misunderstood: It wasn’t strictly a strategic document at all, he argues, but an ethical one.
 “It was written not only as a political necessity, but a moral imperative,” he said.
 “It said, if you’re going to be entitled to govern the greatest country on earth—this big, cacophonous, loud, noisy country—you need to be more like that, and represent it.”

-But Trump did win, and when he did, “it was almost like this audible sigh of relief” for Republicans, says Stevens, who now “could take the autopsy and throw it out the window.”
-The new strategy doubled-down on the party’s predominantly white base, as Trump did—scratching out a victory in 2016 with 46.1 percent of the vote (although getting a smaller percentage of the popular vote than Romney did in his loss, as Stevens likes to point out).
+But Trump did win, and once he did, “it was almost like this audible sigh of relief” for Republicans, says Stevens, who now “could take the autopsy and throw it out the window.”
+The new strategy doubled-down on the party’s predominantly white base, just as Trump did—scratching out a victory in 2016 with 46.1 percent of the vote (although getting a smaller percentage of the popular vote than Romney did in his loss, as Stevens likes to point out).

 On the phone, Stevens’ commentary was shot through with confessional diatribes, turning a political gab fest into something that felt more like a therapy session.
 “I was drawn to politics because of campaigns—not because I thought there was some higher, greater good to be served by government,” he sighed, as he described his guilt for the fifth or sixth time.
 “I thought that was normal.
 I never wrestled with the totality of the consequence of it.
 And in retrospective, I should have.”
 He paused for some time.
 “That was a mistake.”

-But good therapist challenges their patient’s persistent negative thoughts.
+But a good therapist challenges their patient’s persistent negative thoughts.
 Was it really all a lie?
-Did truly none of it mean anything?
+Did truly none of it matter?

 Stevens was adamant.
 “The Republican Party is against everything I thought it was for,” he said, ticking through a list: The importance of character, personal responsibility, free trade, strength against Russia, pro-legal immigration.
 In his view, the party had reversed on all of them.
 “Now we’re the anti-character-counts party.
 I mean, actively—that’s the official position,” he said.
 “We have a president… who from the White House defends a woman at the center of an international child rape ring, and wishes here well.
 ‘So what?’”
 He laughed bitterly.
 “With Ronald Reagan, we said words could help bring down the Berlin Wall.
 Now we’re like, ‘It’s just words.’”